cdunklau/choretracker-snapshot/PLANNING.rst

 -   One-off tasks with name, description, due date/time
 -   Repeating tasks
+    -   Should we do this as a Recurrence?
+Would need to ensure that tasks stick around maybe?
 -   Notifications via email, (facebook?)
 -   Calendar event generation and cancellation (ICS format and/or Google Calendar)